 Speaking of animal hoofs and claws- which ones do you see?

 The restaurant has dim lighting, which we found to be less stimulating.
-With headphones and an iPad as back-up, this restaurant was an amazing experience for us.
+With headphones and an iPad as backup, this restaurant was an amazing experience for us.

 Tiffins Cocktail Menu

-Tiffins features an extensive list of craft cocktails, wine, and beer that are also present at the Nomad Lounge.
+Tiffins features an extensive list of craft cocktails, wine, and beer, all available at the Nomad Lounge.
+See the Nomad Lounge review above for those recommendations.

 Tiffins Gluten-Free Menu